S-Cao1031/Summer-2024-ECE-597-Group8/README.md

 - Week 2: Literature review&summerize
 - Week 3: Data preprocessing and extracting Keyword feature by using TF-IDF
 - Week 4: Testing the performance of Keyword feature by changing the feature number
 - Week 5:  Create instruments file for members not familiar with models
+- Week 6: Preparing for other course's project and midterm
+- Week 7: SVM param tuning

 ## Mingxi Guo